Find Affordable College Courses

 Full Urban & Regional Planning at San Diego State University Report

-With a ranking of #7, California State Polytechnic University - Pomona did quite well on this year’s most popular schools for urban and regional planning students working on their master’s degree.
-Located in the suburb of Pomona, Cal Poly Pomona is a public college with a fairly large student population.
+California State Polytechnic University - Pomona landed the #7 spot in the 2023 rankings for the most popular master’s degree urban and regional planning programs.
+Located in the large suburb of Pomona, Cal Poly Pomona is a public school with a very large student population.

 About 73% of the students majoring in urban planning at the school are women while 27% are male.

-University of California - Berkeley came in at #10 in this year’s edition of the Most Popular Urban & Regional Planning Master’s Degree Schools in California ranking.
-UC Berkeley is a very large public school located in the city of Berkeley.
+University of California - Berkeley ranked #10 on this year’s Most Popular Urban & Regional Planning Master’s Degree Schools in California list.
+UC Berkeley is a fairly large public school located in the city of Berkeley.

 Best Urban & Regional Planning Colleges in the Far Western US Region

-Explore all the Most Popular Urban & Regional Planning Colleges in the Far Western US Area or other specific states within that region.
+Explore all the Most Popular Urban & Regional Planning Schools in the Far Western US Area or other specific states within that region.

 State Degrees Awarded